archity/covid-twitter-trends/report.md

 * Earlier we had only used the keyword `coronavirus` while scrapping tweets.
 It was later decided to include a few more keywords - `"covid OR coronavirus OR covid19 OR covid-19"` in order to cover more relevant tweets.

 * From the different wordclouds, there were certain words that needed to be removed.
-Words like `covid`, `coronavirus` would obviously be present in every post, and hence should be suppresed.
+Words like `covid`, `coronavirus` would obviously be present in every post, and hence should be suppressed.
     * Removing obvious words like `covid`, `coronavirus`, etc. proved helpful for wordclouds.
 It's easier to see through the different words.

 * Punctuations were removed from the tweets itself, so that 'coronavirus' and 'coronavirus;' are treated as same.
     * There was a slight problem with apostrophe.
-Apparantly, there are 2 tyes of apostrophes, one is `'` (typewriter apostrophe) and the other is `’`, `‘`, and `´` (opening, closing & acute accent respectively).
+Apparently, there are 2 types of apostrophes, one is `'` (typewriter apostrophe) and the other is `’`, `‘`, and `´` (opening, closing & acute accent respectively).
 The later 3 ones are not typically found in most of the modern devices, but they were present in some of the tweets.

 * Single letter words like é, u, q, etc. also don't make much sense and hence should be cleansed from the tweets.
 * `coronavírus` with this specific `í` should also be removed, after looking at wordclouds and top words list for all months.
-Apparantly, lots of tweets contained this variant spelling of coronavirus.
+Apparently, lots of tweets contained this variant spelling of coronavirus.

 ### Top 10 words per month